marcusnerdicus/REDAGraphDocs/Mobile/mobile-edit-a-report.md

 4. Make changes as desired
 5. Select **Save**

 Mobile Reports and Web App Reports are the same Report.
 Any edits made to a Report on the Mobile App will appear in the Web App Report.
+In the sample below the Report named Area Buying Pattern is being edited.

 ![mobile_create_report](../images/reda_mobile_edit_report.PNG)